kalindimchev/Inventory-Manager/README.md

       - Make request button - Create Request object.
 Display Request inputs and submit button.
 Update all tables, related with requests.

       - Release request button - Delete Reservation.
 Update counts in Admin and Site manager count.

+  2.4 Asynchronous module loading with Systemjs

+      - Implement module loading with Systemjs - Konstantin

+      - Improve the testability of the different modules - Konstantin